mtw/mtw.github.io/Pelican/content/blog/2018-07-26-TERribly-Difficult-Searching-for-Telomerase-RNAs-in-Saccharomycetes.rst

 ####################################################################

 :date: 2018-07-26
-:modified: 2022-02-26
+:modified: 2022-09-27
 :tags: non-coding RNA
 :category: publications
 :slug: TERribly-Difficult-Searching-for-Telomerase-RNAs-in-Saccharomycetes
 :author: mtw
-:summary: A report of our efforts in annotating telomerase RNAs in yeasts
+:summary: Telomerase RNAs are intrinsically difficult to find by homology search methods, even within phylogenetically related groups.
+This study reports our efforts in annotating telomerase RNAs in the Saccharomycetacea subgroup of yeasts, using the ViennaRNA Package and related tools
+:title: Searching for Telomerase RNAs in Saccharomycetes is TERribly Difficult
+:description: Finding and annotating Telomerase RNAs in phylogenetically related subgroups of yeasts is TERribly difficult

 .. role:: link-flat-strong(link)
   :class: m-flat m-text m-strong